QuantEcon/lecture-source-py/source/rst/amss3.rst

   * the rate of convergence  to the ergodic distribution from an arbitrary initial government debt

-We begin by computing  objects required by the theory of section III.i of :cite:`BEGS1`
+We begin by computing  objects required by the theory of section III.i of :cite:`BEGS1`.

-As in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`, we recall  that  :cite:`BEGS1` used a particular notation to represent what we can regard as a  generalization of the AMSS model
+As in :doc:`Fiscal Insurance via Fluctuating Interest Rates<amss2>`, we recall  that  :cite:`BEGS1` used a particular notation to represent what we can regard as a  generalization of the AMSS model.

-We introduce some of the  :cite:`BEGS1` notation so that readers can quickly relate notation that appears in their key formulas to the notation that we have used in previous lectures :doc:`here<amss>` and :doc:`here<amss2>`
+We introduce some of the  :cite:`BEGS1` notation so that readers can quickly relate notation that appears in their key formulas to the notation that we have used in previous lectures :doc:`here<amss>` and :doc:`here<amss2>`.

 BEGS work with objects :math:`B_t, {\mathcal B}_t, {\mathcal R}_t, {\mathcal X}_t` that are related to  notation that we used in